 - Strategic Access Management and Monitoring (SAMM) for the SAC - with contributions to be made by the relevant development applicants in accordance with suitable requirements. - Suitable Alternative Natural Greenspace (SANG) provision of a proportionate area of high quality SANGs within the relevant policies in line with the requirements specified by Natural England.
-A SANG should be ready for use prior to occupation and will need to be managed, monitored and funded to meet the requirements specified in perpetuity. - 5.10 It is noted that the majority of residential allocations in the Local Plan require the inclusion of open space and/or green infrastructure, or contributions to off-site open space.
-Of particular note, Policy ST3: Bassetlaw Garden Village Design Framework includes a requirement for at least 40% of the site to be green and blue infrastructure.
-Policy ST4: Bassetlaw Garden Village also requires provision of a multifunctional green and blue infrastructure network, including Suitable Alternative Natural Greenspace (SANG).
-In addition, Policy 27: HS12 - Ordsall South includes provision of a 23ha country park.
+A SANG should be ready for use prior to occupation and will need to be managed, monitored and funded to meet the requirements specified in perpetuity.

+5.10 It is noted that the majority of residential allocations in the Local Plan require the inclusion of open space and/or green infrastructure, or contributions to off-site open space.
+Of particular note, Policy ST3: Bassetlaw Garden Village Design Principles includes a requirement for at least 40% of the site to be green and blue infrastructure.
+Policy ST4: Bassetlaw Garden Village also requires provision of 18ha of green and blue infrastructure, including a Suitable Alternative Natural Greenspace (SANG).
+In addition, Policy 27: HS13 - Ordsall South includes provision of a 23ha country park.
 However, such requirements do not make specific reference to ensuring open space is designed and managed in a way to draw visitors away from the SAC; therefore the mitigation discussed above will need to address this.
-Given that Natural England and RSPB are involved in the Recreational Impact Assessment, it is likely that any recommendations from that study will be adequate to ensure no adverse effects on integrity of the SAC.
-The supporting text to Policy ST40: Biodiversity and Geodiversity makes reference to this and is clear that the requirement for provision of appropriate management, mitigation and monitoring of recreational impacts on the Birklands and Bilhaugh SAC provides a mechanism to facilitate delivery of the recommendations of the Recreational Impact Assessment.
+The Recreational Impact Assessment sought to specifically address this point and the Bassetlaw Local Plan has incorporated the recommendations of that study via Policy ST40: Biodiversity and Geodiversity and Policy ST40a: Recreational Disturbance Avoidance and Mitigation Strategy (RAMS).

-Given the mitigation and monitoring requirements of Policy ST40: Biodiversity and Geodiversity, it can be concluded that the Local Plan would not lead to AEol on Birklands and Bilhaugh SAC in relation to increases in recreational pressure.
-Once the Recreational Impact Assessment has been completed, it will be reviewed for implications for the HRA and any further HRA work will be carried out if required.
+Given the mitigation and monitoring requirements of Policy ST40: Biodiversity and Geodiversity and Policy ST40a: Recreational Disturbance Avoidance and Mitigation Strategy (RAMS), it can be concluded that the Local Plan would not lead to AEoI on Birklands and Bilhaugh SAC in relation to increases in recreational pressure.